oh-lang/oh/wishlist.md

 Instance functions are declared like instance variables, inside the `[...]` block.
 Instance functions can be different from instance to instance.
 They cannot be overridden by child classes but they can be overwritten.
-I.e., if a child class defines the instance function of a parent class, it overwrites the parent's instance function; calling one calls the other.
+[Oprah meme] I.e., if a child class defines the instance function of a parent class, it overwrites the parent's instance function; calling one calls the other.

 Class constructors can be defined in two ways, either as a method or as a class function.